 The housekeeper testifies that “on the last morning of his life Lloyd Wilson got up at five-thirty as usual … He was in a cheerful mood and left the house whistling.
 Usually he was through milking and back in the kitchen before she had breakfast ready.”
 But not today.
 She sends his six year old son to fetch him – but he is dead.

 The novel – a good one – tells the story that leads up to this killing as well as the repercussions that follow.
 But for me, part of the pleasure of the book was that it transported me right back to the Nutshell Studies.
 It enlarged my thinking and made me wonder what happened after the woman was found hanging in the attic, who else the child-killer stalked, what others were killed and who got away and how did they live after?

 I saw that reading after art could enrich both experiences – the reading and the art.
 I wondered what other pairings there might be.
 What to read after seeing a Rembrandt self-portrait?
 A series of Sally Mann photographs?
 Kara Walker’s silhouettes?
 A silent Rothko?
 Judy Chicago’s The Dinner Party?
 Ron Mueck’s Untitled (Big Man)?

 I hope you submit a review essay that tells us.

-The citation for the main image on this site is a detail from: Tarbell, Edmund Charles.
-Josephine and Mercie.
-1908, oil on canvas, National Gallery of Art, Washington, DC.
+The citation for the main image on this site is a detail from: Josephine and Mercie by Edmund Charles Tarbell.
+Oil on canvas, 1908.
+National Gallery of Art, Washington, DC.